inferadb/control/docs/Deployment.md

 ### Database Migrations

-Currently, the management API uses FoundationDB with automatic schema evolution.
-No manual migrations required.
+Currently, the management API uses in-memory storage.
+Schema evolution is handled in-code.

-Future schema changes will be documented in release notes.
+When FoundationDB backend is implemented, migration procedures will be documented in release notes.

 ## Support